BAFTA Rising Star Award: History

 The award was created after Mary Selway died in 2004.
 She has been recognised for her successful role as a casting director and helped many new actors and actresses achieve fame.

 The first winner was James McAvoy in 2006.
 Eva Green, Shia LaBeouf and Kristen Stewart have been the only non-British winners.
-The current holder of the award is David Jonsson, who won in 2024.
+The current holder of the award is Robert Aramayo, who won in 2026.

 In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
 The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.

 Winners and nominees

 Scottish actor James McAvoy was the first winner of this category.

 French actress Eva Green was the first female winner.

 American actress Kristen Stewart won in 2009.

 English actor Tom Hardy won in 2010.

 English actress Juno Temple won in 2012.

 English actor Will Poulter won in 2013.

 English actor Jack O'Connell won in 2014.

 English actor John Boyega won in 2015.

 English actor Tom Holland won in 2016.

-British actor Daniel Kaluuya won in 2017 (Note: was the first Rising Star Award recipient who would go on to win a BAFTA in a major acting category (Best Actor in a Supporting Role for Judas and the Black Messiah).)